Liu Tingting (gymnast): 2018: World Balance Beam Champion

 Following the Asian Games, the entire team including Liu were named to the roster for the 2018 World Championships in Doha, Qatar.
-In the qualification round, Liu placed eight on balance beam, second on the Chinese team (behind Zhang Jin) to qualify for the event final after putting her hand down on her front tuck.
-She also placed ninth on uneven bars, second on the Chinese team (behind Luo Huan) and was named first alternate for that final.
+In the qualification round, Liu placed eight in balance beam, second on the Chinese team (behind Zhang Jin) to qualify for the event final after putting her hand down on her front tuck.
+She also placed ninth in uneven bars, second on the Chinese team (behind Luo Huan) and was named first alternate for that final.
 Overall, China qualified in third place to the team final, less than half a point behind Russia in second and more than nine points behind the United States in first place.

-In the team final, Liu had an error on uneven bars but performed well on the balance beam despite falls from teammates Chen and Zhang, tying with Japanese Mai Murakami for the third-highest score among all competitors in the team final after American Kara Eaker and French Marine Boyer.
+In the team final, Liu had an error in uneven bars but performed well in the balance beam despite falls from teammates Chen and Zhang, tying with Japanese Mai Murakami for the third-highest score among all competitors in the team final after American Kara Eaker and French Marine Boyer.
 China won the team bronze medal behind the United States and Russia, earning Liu her first World Championships medal.

 In the balance beam event final, Liu competed last.
 The only competitor to have fully hit her routine, Ana Padurariu of Canada, sat at the top of the leaderboard, followed by Simone Biles of the United States who had made several smaller errors.
 Liu performed an exceptional routine featuring strong ring leaps and her signature front handspring-front tuck acrobatic series to take the gold medal in stunning fashion.
 Among the finalists, Liu earned both the highest difficulty (6.3) and the highest execution (8.233) scores, and she alone was awarded with her entire attempted connection value score.
 Liu became the sixth Chinese woman to win the World balance beam title and the first since Sui Lu in 2011.
 She left the World Championships as the third most decorated female gymnast after Biles and Morgan Hurd of the United States.